 MCAT Preparation Overview

-The MCAT is the Medical College Admissions Test and is required for any student applying to Podiatry school.
-It is recommended you take the MCAT at least two months before the application opens in August.
-However, if you need to test later, the latest recommended test date would be the end of July of the year you are applying.
+The MCAT is the Medical College Admissions Test and is required for any student applying to M.D., D.O., or Podiatry schools.
+It is recommended you take the MCAT at least a month before the application opens in May.
+However, if you need to test later, the latest recommended test date would be the end of May in the year you are applying.
 It is best to take it right after you finish the classes tested on the MCAT, so the content is fresh.
 The MCAT is administered in January and then between March and September each year.

 What content does the MCAT contain?